tgwang98/tgwang98.github.io/content/bio.md

 - **Moiré materials and 2D heterostructures**, including rhombohedral graphene multilayers and twisted transition-metal dichalcogenides.
 - **Fractional quantum Hall states**, with a particular emphasis on graphene-based quantum Hall platforms.
-- **Unconventional superconductivity**, such as fluctuation-mediated pairing mechanisms and anyon-based superconductivity.
+- **Unconventional superconductivity**, such as fluctuation-mediated pairing and anyon superconductivity.
-- **Quantum criticality**, including continuous transitions out of topological phases and applications of the fuzzy-sphere methodology.
+- **Quantum criticality**, including continuous transitions out of topological phases and applications of the fuzzy-sphere.

 I work closely with experimental groups, combining microscopic modeling, field theory, and large-scale numerical simulations (DMRG and tensor networks) to compare theory with experiment at a quantitative level.